What small businesses need to be aware of when considering cloud solutions

 This situation happened with a hotel who was experiencing trouble with a half-performing POS/property-management system.
 I was aware of this with transactions taking exceedingly long times to process and some terminals not performing some business-essential transactions like some food/beverage cash sales completely.
 What I had found out later was that the communications link was down and certain online components couldn’t work properly.
 They had the communications equipment fixed the next morning and the system was working normally.

 There also has to be some form of fault tolerance where essential parts of the system can be used if the connection or the backend goes down.
-This factor is important if cloud technology is to drive a line-of-business setup; and it should be feasible to perform the essential transactions in a “data-capture” manner without the need to be online as a continuity measure.
+This factor is important if cloud technology is to drive a transaction-driven line-of-business setup; and it should be feasible to perform the essential transactions in a “data-capture” manner without the need to be online as a continuity measure.

 The cloud-based setup also has to provide for secure data transfer and you have to raise the issue of what happens if the service provider goes bust or changes hands.
 Here, you have to protect the proprietary and integrity of your data as well as the continuity of your service.